 - 7A.86 There are a number of directors' report disclosure requirements that are closely related to matters that should be considered for inclusion in the strategic report.
-Where this information is also necessary for an understanding of the development, performance, position or future prospects of the business, it should be included as part of the strategic report.
+Where this information is also necessary for an understanding of the development, performance, position or future prospects if the business, it should be included as part of the strategic report.
 However, where the information is not necessary for that purpose, these disclosures should be included in the directors' report.
 In such cases, a signpost enabling shareholders to drill-down to this information should be considered when it is related to matters covered in the strategic report.
-Appendix III includes an analysis of directors' report disclosure requirements. - 7A.87 Where information that is required to be disclosed in the directors' report is included in the strategic report, it does not also need to be included in the directors' report.
+Appendix III (Appendix IV(b) for LLPs) includes an analysis of directors' report (energy and carbon report for LLPs) disclosure requirements. - 7A.87 Where information that is required to be disclosed in the directors' report is included in the strategic report, it does not also need to be included in the directors' report.
 However, where this is the case, the directors' report should cross-reference information that has been included in the strategic report instead of the directors' report.

-&lt;sup>47 SI 2008/410 'Large and Medium-sized Companies and Groups (Reports and Accounts) Regulations 2008': Schedule 7, Part 1(1A).
+&lt;sup>47 The Large and Medium-sized Companies and Groups (Reports and Accounts) Regulations 2008 (SI 2008/410) Schedule 7, Part 1(1A).